 Recently I tried setting up the laptop computer in my office to share its wireless Internet connection via Ethernet.
 That might be a little confusing, so allow me to expand.
 I work for a carbon neutral computer repair company so I regularly have people’s computers at my house.
 I work on these computers in my office, where I don’t have a wired connection to the Internet.
 I do however have a wireless connection and a Ubuntu laptop on my work desk that connects to the Internet.

 What I wanted to do was plug my client’s computers into my laptop and have them access the Internet.
-When I tried to search for how to share your wireless connection in this way, I mainly found a series of cryptic instructions ““ often revolving around the excellent Firestarter firewall ““ none of which worked for me on Ubuntu 9.10.
+When I tried to search for how to share your wireless connection in this way, I mainly found a cryptic instructions ““ often revolving around the excellent Firestarter firewall ““ none of which worked for me on Ubuntu 9.10.of

 But don’t worry ““ there is a simple way to do this, and I figured it out accidently while following all the various sets of instructions I found.
 As a service to the Ubuntu community, here is a simple step-by-step guide on how to share your wireless connection via your ethernet port in Ubuntu.